-If you are travelling around New Zealand in a self-contained campervan, you will be able to use Ok2stay.
-Ok2stay is a great platform that put travellers like you in touch with local hosts that will let you park on their lawn for free.
-Usually, this will also give you access to their facilities.
-Plus, it is customary to exchange meals and a cool beer at the end of the day.
-The yearly membership is under NZ$50, so even if it is only to use it for a couple of nights, it is still cheaper than a holiday park.
+If you are travelling around New Zealand in a self-contained campervan, you will be able to use Ok2Stay.
+Ok2Stay is a great platform that put travellers like you in touch with local hosts that will let you park on their property for free.
+Usually, hosts are wine and food artisans, which means that purchasing some produce or a bottle of wine is customary of the exchange.
+The yearly membership is under NZ$60, so even if it is only to use it for a couple of nights, it is still cheaper than a holiday park.

 4. Couchsurf Your Way Through New Zealand

 The classic backpacker wants to couch-surf, and for this very reason, we have heaps of info on the subject on our Couch Surfing in New Zealand Guide.
 Hitchhiking and couchsurfing is the hippie way to go about New Zealand.
 Despite declining numbers of hosts, couchsurfing is still a great way to find a free bed here and there, as well as spending time with locals keen to exchange tips about their beloved area.